 About Concussion Rehabilitation

 At the Surrey Neuroplasticity Clinic, we know that each concussion is unique and comes with its own needs for assessment and treatment.
 It can be challenging dealing with an injury you cannot see.
 We have developed a client-centered assessment package based on the Ontario Neurotrauma Foundation guidelines that identifies each individual’s unique needs for treatment.

 What to Expect

-All clients start with an initial 75 minute consultation with either a Physiotherapist or Occupational Therapist, to review past medical history and symptoms they may be experiencing.
+We start with an initial 75-minute consultation with either a Physiotherapist or Occupational Therapist, to review your past medical history and symptoms you may be experiencing.

-From there, a recommendation will be made by our professional concussion team for specific assessments to address some or all of the following areas:
+From there, a recommendation will be made by our professional concussion team for specific assessments to address some, or all, of the following areas:

-- Cognitive– Fogginess, forgetful, delayed processing speed, attention, problems with word finding, and fatigue,
+- Cognitive– Mental fogginess, forgetful, delayed processing speed, attention, problems with word finding, fatigue

 Depending on your needs, different technologies may be recommended for these assessments.
-Our unique, comprehensive concussion assessment packages include the use of innovative technologies like the NeuroCatch™ Platform, NeuroCom® SMART Balance Master ®, and Optometrics ICS Impulse Goggles.
+Our unique, comprehensive concussion assessment packages include the use of innovative technologies like the NeuroCatch® Platform, NeuroCom® SMART Balance Master, and Optometrics ICS Impulse Goggles.
 These innovative technologies allow us to assess your brain, balance and vestibular system in depth.
 Following assessments, an evidence-based treatment plan may be recommended to address your specific presentation, to help you get back to living your life symptom free!